kenany/primality/README.md

  * As a somewhat more advanced feature, Primality can check if a pair of numbers
  * is a twin or sexy prime.
  *
- * Twin primes are prime numbers that differs from another by two.
+ * Twin primes are prime numbers that differ from another by two.
  *
  * Similarly, sexy primes are prime numbers that differ from each other by six */